SolomonCang/astrocangpage/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-Welcome to my site.
+Welcome to my site!

 I am an astronomer specializing in stellar astrophysics.
 My research focuses on stellar magnetic fields, magnetic activity, and exoplanets by using photometric and spectropolarimetric data.
 I am interested in how magnetism shapes stellar evolution, drives variability, and influences the environments and habitability of planetary systems.

+My recent works